briancain/gameboy-go/README.md

 A GameBoy emulator written in Golang.

 This project aims to create a fully functional Game Boy emulator that can run commercial games.
 It's designed to be educational and help others learn about Game Boy architecture and emulation techniques.

+It's heavily based off the GameBoy CPU manual found online for the Z80.

 ## Features